supriyaa22/Voice-Enabled-Q-A-assistant/README.md

 # Steps to run the code
 * Download the code
+* Download the files pytorch_model.bin file and config.json from the drive link and the paste the files inside the folder ./static/qna-model
 * Create virual environment
 * Install the requirements by using the requirements.txt file
 * run app.py file.
 App will be hosted on localhost:8000